ome/omero-documentation/server/upgrade.rst

 ^^^^^^^^^^^^^^^^^^^^

-You **must** use the same username and password you have defined during :ref:`rst_installation`.
+You **must** use the same username and password you have defined during :ref:`server/installation`.
 The 4.4 upgrade script should execute in a short time.

 ::